RashadHagen/Command-Prompt-net-user/README.md

 <div style="text-align:center;">
   <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>•	NOTE: the username: patty, who I am signed-in as,  was created in Active Directory under the domain: CLIENT2KIS.
-So patty does not display using net user, only the domain CLIENT2KIS.</b></span>
+So patty does not display using net user, only the domain CLIENT2KIS, because patty was never created on the local computer.</b></span>
 <br/><br/>